kavia-common/notes-app-project-49114-49204/NotesAppWebApplication/README.md

 - Debounce interval can be configured via environment variable:
   - REACT_APP_AUTOSAVE_DEBOUNCE_MS (milliseconds, default 1000)

+## Rich-text formatting

+The editor supports lightweight inline formatting:

+- Bold, Italic, Underline
+- Inline code

+How to use:
+- Select text and click toolbar buttons above the editor.
+- Keyboard shortcuts:
+  - Ctrl/Cmd+B for Bold
+  - Ctrl/Cmd+I for Italic
+  - Ctrl/Cmd+U for Underline
+- Inline code: select text and click the </> button (wraps selection in a code style).

+Storage format:
+- Content is saved as sanitized HTML.
+The notes list and previews render this HTML so formatting appears in the snippet.

+Security:
+- HTML is sanitized on input and on render using DOMPurify to prevent XSS.
+Only the following inline tags are allowed: b, strong, i, em, u, code, br, p, div, span.
+No attributes are preserved.

+Tips:
+- Pasting rich text will be sanitized automatically.
+- The search highlight works on the sanitized HTML output.

 ## Development
 - npm install
 - npm start